Hyoid bone: Other animals

 The hyoid bone is derived from the lower half of the second gill arch in fish, which separates the first gill slit from the spiracle, and is often called the hyoid arch.
 In many vertebrates, it also incorporates elements of other gill arches, and has a correspondingly greater number of cornua.
 Amphibians and non-avian reptiles may have many cornua, while mammals (including humans) have two pairs, and birds only one.
 In birds, and some reptiles, the body of the hyoid is greatly extended forward, creating a solid bony support for the tongue.
 The howler monkey Alouatta has a pneumatized hyoid bone, one of the few cases of postcranial pneumatization of bones outside Saurischia.

 In woodpeckers, the hyoid bone is elongated, with the horns wrapping around the back of the skull.
 This is part of the system that keeps the brain cushioned and undamaged by the pecking action.

 In mammals, the hyoid often determines whether one can roar.
 If the hyoid is incompletely ossified (for example: lions), it allows the animal to roar, but not purr.
-If the hyoid is completely ossified (for example: cheetahs), it does not allow the animal to roar, but instead will allow the animal to purr and meow, as seen in house cats (lions, cheetahs and house cats all belong to the family Felidae).
+If the hyoid is completely ossified (for example: cheetahs), it does not allow the animal to roar, but instead will allow the animal to purr and meow, as seen in house cats (cheetahs and house cats belong to the subfamily Felinae).